 PSSM is a muscle disorder characterized by abnormal accumulation of glycogen (the storage form of glucose/sugar) in skeletal muscle cells.

-Horses with PSSM have more glycogen in their muscles.
-They also form unusual glycogen molecules that are not as easily metabolized.
+Horses with PSSM have more glycogen or glycogen in abnormal locations in their muscles.
+Some also form abnormal polysaccharide molecules that are not available as a fuel for the muscle cells.

 Types of PSSM